uchouinard/MechDSO/README.md

 ## Features :
 -Creation of Design Structure Matrices (DSM)

--Example use of the module
+-Example use of the module: simple DSM creation, DSM creation with interactions (based on pimmler and eppinger 1994)